Can I subdivide my farm in The Coromandel - TCDC District.

 As predicted, the Environment Court’s final rules bear little resemblance to those proposed by Council.
 After a wait of nine years, we now have a concrete set of rules to work with.

 In addition to the subdivision requirements mentioned here, there are a host of other considerations in presenting a compelling subdivision application to Council.
-If you have any plans for subdivision in the future and want to make the most out of your land, please feel free to call me for a quick chat first.
+If you have any plans for subdivision in the future and want to make the most out of your land, please feel free to call me for a quick chat first or get in touch with our Subdivision experts in Whitianga or our surveying team in Thames..

 BrentTrail, Managing Director of Surveying Services, specialises in resource consent applications for subdivisions across the Waikato, Hauraki, Coromandel and Bay of Plenty.
 For further information call 027 499 3778 or email btrail@surveyingservices.co.nz